-In order to obtain a certificate of specialization, JD students use a portion of their elective hours to take specified courses in the specialty area.
-More information about the areas in which these certificates are offered, and about the certificates themselves, is available below, in the sections about each specialty area.
+In order to obtain a certificate, JD students use a portion of their elective hours to take particular courses in the specified area.
+More information about the areas in which these certificates are offered, and about the certificates themselves, is available below, in the sections about each area.
 Students may receive only one certificate at graduation.

 Below is a summary of the requirements for each certificate.

 Civil Law Certificate

 18 credit hours--15 hours of basic courses, 3 hours chosen from basic or enrichment courses.
 Basic courses are divided into three groups, and students must take at least one course from each group: